-You have been asked to take part in a study that is testing a new computer program to help HIVpositive people.
-The research that we invite you to participate in will use a computer to privately ask you questions and give you feedback.
+You have been asked to take part in a study that is testing a new computer program to help HIV-positive people.
+This research will use a computer to privately ask you questions and give you feedback.
 You will be asked to use the computer a total of 6 times.
 You will use the computer every three months when you come in for your clinic visits for twelve months and again at 18 months.